-It is HIGHLY RECOMMENDED that the budget sheet described above be used so that delays in processing a funded proposal can be avoided.
+It is HIGHLY RECOMMENDED that the budget sheet described above be used so that delays in processing an awarded proposal can be avoided.
 An award will not be issued until all required information and details have been provided.

-Completeness of this information will be considered in review, but it is understood that this information is best guess estimation; therefore, prior approval of the Contracting Officer is not required for transfer of funds between direct cost categories when the cumulative amount of the transfers during the performance period does not exceed ten percent (10%) of the total USGS cash award.
+Completeness of this information will be considered in review, but it is understood that this information is best guess estimation; therefore, prior approval of the Contracting Officer is not required for transfer of funds between direct cost categories when the cumulative amount of the transfers during the performance period does not exceed ten percent (10%) of the total award amount.
 Prior written approval is required from the Contracting Officer for transfers of funds in excess of the ten percent limitation.

 Q. What is the length of a CAP project?

 One year.
 All projects end one year after the start date.
 Depending on circumstances it may be possible to obtain a no-cost extension for up to 6 months.

 Q. Can Federal funds from another project be used as in-kind matching?

 No, direct funding from other Federal contacts, grants, and cooperative agreements cannot be used as in-kind match funding.

 Q. Would funding already spent this year towards a solution

 count towards a match?
 If we've done work for